Ravensblood CH.1

 “That’s okay.
 You wouldn’t want to be interrupted while relaxing in here.
 Looks like a good place to de-stress.”

-We went through a doorway on the left, into the dining room, painted mint green.
-A glass dining table was placed in the center with a crystal chandelier hanging above.
-Again, paintings on the walls.
-A final left brought us back into the main hall in front of the stairwell.
+We went through another doorway on the left, into the dining room, painted with mint green walls.
+A glass dining table was at the center with a crystal chandelier hanging above.
+Again, more paintings on the walls.
+A final left brought us back into the main hall in front of the stairwell where we started.
 We had traveled in the shape of a square.
+“Let’s have a look upstairs,” Sandy suggested.

 The steps moaned as she led me up to the landing then made the sharp right up the smaller flight.
 The hall on the second floor was in the shape of a hook, the empty space of the stairwell in the center.